wusai2333/trib/doc/lab2.md

 ## Tribbler Service Interface

-The Tribbler service logic is all defined in `trib.Server` interface (in `trib/trib.go` file).
-This is how the webpage user interface interacts with a Tribbler server.
+The Tribbler service logic is defined by the `trib.Server` interface (in `trib/trib.go` file).
+This is how the Web user interface interacts with a Tribbler server.

 ***